Synopsis

 noextract (array)

-md5sums (array)
+cksums (array)

-This array contains an MD5 hash for every source file specified in the source array (in the same order). makepkg will use this to verify source file integrity during subsequent builds.
-To easily generate md5sums, run “makepkg -g >> PKGBUILD”.
-If desired, move the md5sums line to an appropriate location.
+This array contains CRC checksums for every source file specified in the source array (in the same order). makepkg will use this to verify source file integrity during subsequent builds.
+If SKIP is put in the array in place of a normal hash, the integrity check for that source file will be skipped.
+To easily generate cksums, run “makepkg -g >> PKGBUILD”.
+If desired, move the cksums line to an appropriate location.
+Note that checksums generated by "makepkg -g" should be verified using checksum values provided by the software developer.

-sha1sums, sha256sums, sha384sums, sha512sums (arrays)
+md5sums, sha1sums, sha224sums, sha256sums, sha384sums, sha512sums, b2sums (arrays)

-Alternative integrity checks that makepkg supports; these all behave similar to the md5sums option described above.
+Alternative integrity checks that makepkg supports; these all behave similar to the cksums option described above.
 To enable use and generation of these checksums, be sure to set up the INTEGRITY_CHECK option in makepkg.conf(5).

 groups (array)